orstavik/JoiComponents/book/chapter3_element_lifecycle/setup_in_advance.md

 Which event, que or callback you use to setup your elements inAdvance depend on your app.
 But the basic principles for timing remains the same:
-1. you need to find a trigger or que that lets you know when the browser has idle resources, or at least some mechanism to identify that your browser is not in a critical period.
+1. find a trigger or que that lets you know when the browser has idle resources, or at least some mechanism to identify that your browser is not in a critical period, cf. `requestIdleCallback()`.
-`requestIdleCallback()` is best suited for this.
-2. you must identify whether or not you need to prepare css and layout calculation.
+2. identify whether or not you need to prepare css and layout calculation.
 If it does not matter if your elements are already connected to the DOM, then wait to connect them to the DOM until you use the elements.
 If it is enough to pre-calculate style, use `display: none`.